 By Carolyn Twesten, Weaver Street Market Produce Merchandiser

-Co-op Weekly Reward for Owners will be 50% off all citrus starting January 6 through January 12, 2021.
+Owner Weekly Reward will be 25% off all citrus starting January 17 through January 23, 2024.

 It’s January y’all, which means now is peak season for citrus!
 Over the years we have seen the availability of citrus varieties grow from your average navel-grapefruit-clementine affair to one of huge abundance and extreme flavor!
 I try to pick up something new every year if I can.
 Read on for some of my new and old favorites…